mitesh1612/blog/src/data/blog/testing-ai-agents.md

 ## Unit testing non-deterministic systems

 The trick to unit-testing AI agents is: test the **properties** of outputs, not the exact outputs.
-This is where most backend engineers feel at home, and the patterns map surprisingly well to what you already know.
+This is where most engineers will feel at home, and the patterns map surprisingly well to what you already know.

 ### Schema validation